 I bought “heirloom-quality” shit for my house.

-In Portland, I spent way too much money on a Dordoni Worktop Table, because I needed the right desk.
-On Demeyere stainless steel pots and pans, because “I’d have them forever”.
-A Herman-Miller Embody office chair.
-A custom-made platform bed.
+In Portland, I spent way too much money on a Dordoni Worktop Table, because I needed the right desk; Demeyere stainless steel pots and pans, because “I’d have them forever”; a Herman-Miller Embody office chair; a custom-made platform bed.